 Loaf Pan: Another Emile Henry classic for all your banana bread needs.

 Global Knives: Using high quality knives is the biggest game-changer when it comes to cooking.
-The 8-inch chef’s knife is the one I use the most, but this set is an awesome value.
-This vegetable knife is next on my list!
+The 8-inch chef's knife is the one I use the most our of this set we have.
+I also have the vegetable knife and love it.

-Knife Sharper: A must for keeping your knives sharp for safe and effective cooking.
+Knife Sharpener: A must for keeping your knives sharp for safe and effective cooking.
 I sharpen mine every couple months.

 Organic Shaped Porcelain Dinnerware Set: We registered for these for our wedding and we adore them.
 They don't chip and they look beautiful.
 We have twelve each of the dinner plates, salad plates, dinner bowls (great for pasta/curry), small bowls, rice bowls (we use these a ton, for way more than rice).
 We also have their serving bowls.